-When a student is absent, it is the student's responsibility to ask for missed assignments within 3 school days of returning to school.
+When a student is absent, it is the student's responsibility to ask for missed assignments within three (3) school days of returning to school.
 The student must return all make-up work to each teacher within the time limit decided upon by the teacher.
-It is the student's responsibility to turn in make-up work without having to be given reminders.
-This includes students returning from suspension.
+It is the student's responsibility to turn in make-up work without being given reminders.
+This policy includes students returning from suspension.